 Food in Peru is widely available, cheap and delicious.
 Lima is in fact known as one of the best cities in South America for eateries, and one should definitely taste its local dishes.

 Among them, I would recommend Cuy (guinea pig meat) and Ceviche, probably the most iconic Peruvian seafood dish.

 Lima is a pretty big city, and there are accommodation offers for all types of travelers.
 If you are on a budget, it will be quite easy to find double rooms for less than 20$ a night.

 The Peruvian capital also has a good offer of reasonably prices accommodation, as well as luxurious and business hotels.

 Best Months to Visit Lima, Peru

-One should avoid public holidays in Peru, as they tend to attract more visitors to Lima.
-Unlike Machu Picchu, the influx of tourists has a much lower impact in the city life in Lima.
+One should avoid public holidays in Peru, as they tend to attract more visitors to the capital.
+Unlike Machu Picchu, the influx of tourists has a much lower impact in the city life of the capital.